The Ultimate Matcha (抹茶) Guide

 What exactly is matcha tea?

-We here you asking: what is matcha tea?
-Matcha is growing in popularity all over the world.
-Long used in traditional tea ceremonies, called chanoyu and is a processed green tea (Camellia Sinensis).
-Instead of steeping the tea leaves in hot water, it is a powdered form of special green tea leaves.
-These specialised tea leaves are grown mostly in southern Japan near Kyoto.
-The process for milling and growing the tea leaves that we know call matcha was begun in China in the 10th Century, but the Japanese have overtaken the Chinese in claiming matcha as their own – and perfected it!
+Rapidly growing in popularity all over the world today, matcha tea has long been used in traditional tea ceremonies, called chanoyu, and is a processed form of natural green tea (Camellia Sinensis).
+Instead of steeping tea leaves in hot water, matcha is a powdered form of a very special type of green tea leaf.
+These specialised tea leaves are mostly grown in the southern Japanese region, in and around Kyoto.
+The process of milling and growing these tea leaves that we call matcha today began all the way back in China in the 10th century, but the Japanese have since lay claims to this special type of green tea as their own – and boy have they perfected it!

-Matcha’s trademark tea texture is obtained by drying, and then grinding the tea leaf chosen for the Tencha Shiagecha.
-The leaves are shaded in the few weeks before being picked, and this increased their chlorophyll levels, giving the leaves their signature beautiful emerald green colour.
-The dried tea leaves are then stone ground into a fine powder.
+Matcha’s trademark tea texture is obtained by drying, and then grinding, the tea leaf chosen for the Tencha Shiagecha.
+The leaves are typically shaded a few weeks before being picked, as this process increases their chlorophyll levels, which gives these leaves their distinctive and signature beautiful emerald green colour.
+The dried tea leaves are then stone ground (sometimes by hand, often using machines) into very fine powder.
 This matcha powder is then whisked together with hot water to make a suspension of ground tea in water, instead of a traditionally steeped tea mixture.

 The chanoyu (茶の湯), sadō, chadō (